Capital One Spark Classic for Business

-Spark Classic competes with a number of other entry-level business credit cards, including Capital One’s own Spark Cash Select and Spark Miles Select, both no-annual-fee cards that cater to business owners with good credit and earn rewards at higher rates.
+Spark Classic competes with a number of other entry-level business credit cards, including Capital One’s own Spark Cash Select and Spark Miles Select, both no-annual-fee cards that cater to business owners with excellent credit and earn rewards at higher rates.
 It also competes with popular business cards like Chase Ink Business Cash, U.S. Bank Business Edge Cash Rewards, American Express Business Green Rewards, and American Express Blue Business Plus.

 Keep in mind that, as an entry-level business credit card, Spark Classic lacks some of the perks of higher-end competitors.
 For instance, it doesn’t offer a sign-up bonus or introductory APR deal, and advises applicants to expect initial credit limits as low as $500.